colic Treatment in neath

 What Doesn’t Work?

-• Simeticone (e.g. Infacol®) or lactase drops (e.g. Colief®)
+• Simeticone drops (e.g. Infacol®) or lactase drops (e.g. Colief®)

 • Probiotics or herbal supplements

-• Changing infant milk formula
+• Changing infant milk formulas or maternal diet

 • Cranial osteopathy or spinal manipulation

-Advice and Support for Parents
+Advice & Support for Parents

 • Continuing breastfeeding wherever possible